Skip to main content Skip to footer

 Grouping and Sorting

 Table, Tablix, Charts, and other data regions support grouping and sorting.
-Create from simple tabular reports to complex multi-level grouped, sorted, and drill-down reports.
+Create everything from simple tabular reports to complex multi-level grouped, sorted, and drill-down reports.
 Setting grouping, sorting, and drill-down is done by setting a single property.

 Parameterized Reports